 In Millennium the set feels as crowded and at times claustrophobic as the New York apartments it is set in.
 Three revolving platforms give the impression of the lives of the central couples—Prior and Louis, Harper and Joe—literally revolving into one another.
 At the end of part one, this staging dramatically shifts as the set is literally pulled from “under” the actors.
 A nod to Kushner’s desire for Brechtian epic staging, Elliott’s direction of Perestroika pulls back scenery and props until, at the very end, the actors are left with a virtually bare stage.
 This is by no means a simplistic staging and things veer from a piling up of debris on stage, to spectacular intricate moving set pieces, to of course the returning Angel of the title.

 Daring to rewrite what audiences might anticipate about the Angel’s appearance shows the confidence of a director in control of her version of the play.
 Elliott’s reimagining, with an Angel who doesn’t fly, and whose expansive wings are moved by a team of shadow puppeteers, is a stark difference to the traditional Angel flying with outstretched wings of previous productions.
 As the Angel’s entrance marks the climax of Millennium and has become an iconic image associated with the play this is a restaging that is bold but also arguably necessary.
-Alongside this, the crowded, at times spectacular staging, which took the impressive depth of the Lyttleton stage in London and fills the space usually reserved for musicals at Walter Kerr in New York, defies somewhat the “actor-driven event” of Kushner’s own instruction.
+Alongside this, the crowded, at times spectacular staging, which took the impressive depth of the Lyttleton stage in London and fills the space usually reserved for musicals at the Neil Simon Theatre in New York, defies somewhat the “actor-driven event” of Kushner’s own instruction.